GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-1/2018-10-11-chaos-engineering-through-staged-resiliency-stage-1.md

 This can be used in conjunction with the contact information table to determine which team members should be contacted -- and in what priority -- when a given service fails.

 The final part of the disaster recovery failover playbook is to explicitly document the step-by-step procedures for every failover scenario.
-For the **Bookstore** application we'll just provide a single failover scenario plan for when the database fails, but this can be expanded as necessary for all other failover scenarios.
+For the **Bookstore** application, we'll just provide a single failover scenario plan for when the database fails, but this can be expanded as necessary for all other failover scenarios.

 ##### Scenario: Bookstore API Failure